Norfolk: Control zone created while officials test for disease in pigs

 The main sign of SVD is blisters at the top of the hooves and between the toes.

-The department said the clinical signs of swine vesicular disease could be confused with foot and mouth disease, so it was essential that any suspicion of SVD in pigs was reported.
+Defra said the clinical signs of swine vesicular disease could be confused with foot and mouth disease, so it was essential any suspicion of SVD in pigs was reported.

 A National Farmers Union spokesman said it was aware of the investigation.